Trump’s other “quid pro quo” is Washington’s biggest open secret

 Some nominees, Menendez noted, had not accurately disclosed “the groups, boards, and corporate entities of which they have been a part as well as their financial contributions to political campaigns”; others “failed to disclose lawsuits against them . . . offered misleading answers to questions about knowledge of contacts with Russian officials, or made insulting and inaccurate claims about the country to which they have been nominated to serve as Ambassador.”

-There were also nominees the committee had seen who “have demonstrated problems of temperament and judgement that should disqualify them for any position representing the United States,” Menendez wrote.
-For example, he cited Richard Grenell, a former U.S. spokesperson at the U.N. and Trump’s controversial Ambassador to Germany, whose “undiplomatic and offensive comments have . . . damaged our relationship with a key ally.”
+There were also nominees the committee had seen who “have demonstrated problems of temperament and judgement that should disqualify them for any position representing the United States,” wrote Menendez, himself no stranger to charges of corruption.
+For example, Menendez cited Richard Grenell, a former U.S. spokesperson at the U.N. and Trump’s controversial Ambassador to Germany, whose “undiplomatic and offensive comments have . . . damaged our relationship with a key ally.”

 The trashing of the State Department began with a lackadaisical approach by the Trump White House.
 After summarily dismissing every political appointee who had served under Obama, Trump took longer than any previous president to appoint senior State Department officials and new ambassadors.
 For two years, the US had no ambassador in Turkey.
 Until September’s swearing-in of Lana Marks, a luxury handbag designer and member of Trump’s Mar-a-Lago club, we went three years without an ambassador in South Africa.
+The State Department did not return requests for comment from Fast Company.
+But an agency spokesperson told NBC News earlier this year: “Our Ambassadors are proud to represent the United States of America to some of our most important partners across the globe as they carry out the goals of the Trump Administration,” adding, “These ambassadors’ financial contributions have long been a matter of public record.
+They are honored the President bestowed this trust upon them, and they hold their service in the highest regard.”

 Corruption breeds dysfunction but also more corruption.
 Earlier this month, CBS uncovered evidence that another of Trump’s appointees was involved in an apparent pay-to-play effort: “Papa” Doug Manchester, a San Diego developer and Trump inaugural donor who had been nominated as Ambassador to the Bahamas, hoped to speed up his approval process in the Senate with a $100,000 donation to the Republican National Committee.
 Manchester withdrew his nomination last week, and the RNC returned the funds.